iheboueslati909/arabic-dialogue-corpus-generator/README.md

 ## ⚡ Prefect Setup

-To setup Prefect locally ( assuming you installed the dependencies above ), run the following commands:
+To setup Prefect locally ( assuming you installed the dependencies above ), run the following commands in project's root:

 1. Create a local profile: